Almost coherent modules and almost coherent sheaves: Introduction

-In case $R$ is a (topologically) finitely generated algebra over a perfectoid valuation ring $K^+$ (see Definition~\ref{defn:valuation-perfectoid}), we can say even more.
+If $R$ is a (topologically) finitely generated algebra over a perfectoid valuation ring $K^+$ (see Definition~\ref{defn:valuation-perfectoid}), we can say even more.
 In this case, it turns out that $R$ is almost noetherian (see Definition~\ref{defn:almost-noetherian}), so the theory simplifies significantly.
-Another useful result that we can obtain in this situation is that it suffices to check that a derived complete complex is almost coherent after a taking the derived quotient by a pseudo-uniformizer $\varpi$.
-This is very handy in practise because it reduces many (subtle) integral question to the torsion case where there are no topological subtleties.
+Another useful result is that it suffices to check that a derived complete complex is almost coherent after taking the derived quotient by a pseudo-uniformizer $\varpi$.
+This is very handy in practice because it reduces many (subtle) integral questions to the torsion case, where there are no topological subtleties.